wdiechmann/jobs/README.md

 ## Building the gem

+Documenting the build process is instructional only - it has no influence on how the gem works and you do not have to complete any of these tasks to use the gem!

-1. 		install or update bundler
+1. 		install or update bundler, ruby and rubygems respectively
 2. 		run `bundle gem jobs`
 3. 		add dependencies to jobs/jobs.gemspec
 4. 		add task to Rakefile